smitha16/nQueens-Simulation/README.md

 ## Features

 - Interactive OpenGL rendering of the chessboard and queens
-- **Full Simulation mode** — watch the algorithm try positions in real time (conflicts highlighted in red, valid placements in green)
+- **Full Simulation mode**: watch the algorithm try positions in real time (conflicts highlighted in red, valid placements in green)
-- **Possible Solutions mode** — skip straight to viewing all valid solutions
+- **Possible Solutions mode**: skip straight to viewing all valid solutions
 - Choose board size N from **4 to 8** via right-click menu
 - Live solution counter displayed on screen